secureblue/secureblue/README.md

 ## Just

 The `just` task runner is included in main for further customization after first boot.
-The firstboot script copies the justfile from `/etc/justfile` to your home directory.
+You can copy the justfile from `/etc/justfile` to `~/.justfile` to get started.
+Once `just` supports [include directives](https://just.systems/man/en/chapter_52.html), you can just include the file in `/etc` into your own justfile, where you have the option of adding new tasks.
 After that run the following commands:

 - `just` - Show all tasks, more will be added in the future